 The minimum internet speed needed for broadcasting definition movies is 2 megabits per second (Mb/s).

-But sure thing, for high qualities like 1080p and 4K, the speed has to be much higher.
+But for high qualities like 1080p and 4K, the speed has to be much higher of course.

 In addition, it’s great to offer your clients an opportunity to download the content — the connection might not be stable all the time.